Meet the artist

 Another theme, still based on buildings, Within 4 Walls, addresses issues of protection, security, containment and inspiration - how walls can be a haven for some, but a prison for others.

-Transferring photographs onto cotton, with painted fabric and collage has been my favoured technique over the years, but imagery isn't enough.
+Transferring photographs onto cotton, with painted fabric and collage is my favoured technique, but imagery isn't enough.
 The use of light and shade with machine quilting and stitch are the 'marks' that bring the surface to life.
+Recent work includes the painting of cloth, paper and manipulated surfaces with wireform.